Tanya-11/cmpe255-TermProject/final.md

 We have used 2 classifiers for analyzing the data : Logistic Regression and Random Forest Classifier.
 We divided the data into categorical and numerical columns for better analysis.
 Below is the visualization of  categorical in knn imputed data.

+Figure 5 : Visualization of categorical data in knn imputed data

 ## Modeling Comparisons
 The accuracy is obtained using various models.
 The first two models were trained on Mean imputed data while the other models were trained on KNN imputed data.
 The following are the models:\